meta-company/makex/documents/source/makex-files.md

 ## Formatting

-When calling functions or constructing lists or dictionaries you should leave an extra comma at the end of the list or dictionary.
+When calling functions or constructing lists or dictionaries you should leave an trailing comma at the end of the list or dictionary.
 This helps when adding or changing values later.

 It is preferred to break functions/callables with keyword arguments into separate lines with a keyword argument per line.
-Actions like `execute()` or `copy()` may be left on a single line if they fit.
+Actions like `execute()` or `copy()` may be left on a single line if they fit, and may omit the trailing comma.

 We plan to introduce automatic formatting.